 - Increase participation in mentally healthy activities.

-A recent evaluation of the Youth Connectors Program shows it is making an impact in changing the way young people think – and talk - about mental health
+An evaluation of the Youth Connectors program (2017 – 2019) showed it made an impact in changing the way young people think – and talk – about mental health.

-Since launching the program in 2017, we have trained over 286 passionate young people between the ages of 16 to 25 to be ‘Connectors’ for their metro and regional communities across Western Australia.
+When the Youth Connectors program was implemented, over 286 passionate young people between the ages of 16 to 25 were trained to be ‘Connectors’ for their metro and regional communities across Western Australia.

-We have also facilitated workshops within eight partner schools, two alternative education programs, three Universities, various youth groups and Youth Advisory Councils.
+Over 30 workshops were facilitated within eight partner schools, two alternative education programs, three Universities, various youth groups and Youth Advisory Councils.

-Our evaluation data shows that the program is significantly increasing young people’s confidence in:
+Evaluation data showed that the program significantly increasing young people’s confidence in: